-Move List, Candidate Move List, Previous Moves List or Position Explorer.
+There are several options to navigate through your openings.
+You can use the Chess Board, Move List, Candidate Move List, Previous Moves List or Position Explorer.
 They are all explained in detail in the corresponding section.

-There exist another comfortable way to browse through your repertoire:
+There is another easy way to browse through your repertoire: